dindapw/peterparker/README.md

 ## Improvement
 - The process of reading file and saving it to database is quite slow.
 We should implement paralelism, by listing all files in the folder, and divide it into 5 or something.
 Then each of them will go thru the same proses as the current pipline.
 - Perhaps we can also create fact table that combine series, movies, and their popularity and vote.
+- Add partition or index to movie and series table, when the data grows.